apache/submarine/docs/development/README.md

 yarn run build
 ```

-By executing the above command, `submarine-web` will publish the web page to the `submarine-web/dist` directory.
-Later we will also add the feature of `submarine-web` to a WAR package, which only requires a `submarine-web.war` file.
+By executing the above command, `workbench-web` will publish the web page to the `workbench-web/dist` directory.
+Later we will also add the feature of `workbench-web` to a WAR package, which only requires a `workbench-web.war` file.
 Package can release submarine workbench.

 + **Lints and fixes files**

-When you write the `vue, js` file in `submarine-web` through IDEA, because IDEA can't format these files well, you need to execute the following command to format the vue and js files to avoid some warnings during the yarn build.
+When you write the `vue, js` file in `workbench-web` through IDEA, because IDEA can't format these files well, you need to execute the following command to format the vue and js files to avoid some warnings during the yarn build.

 ```
 yarn run lint
 ```

-In fact, you must execute this command when you develop and submit any submarine-web feture.
+In fact, you must execute this command when you develop and submit any workbench-web feture.
 Otherwise, chances are that you won't be able to check the code specification we set up in Travis.

-## 3.3 Submarine-server
+## 3.3 Workbench-server

-Submarine-server has a built-in jetty server service, so you don't need to install any web container service.
-You can start submarine workbench by launching `submarine-server` directly in IDEA.
+Workbench-server has a built-in jetty server service, so you don't need to install any web container service.
+You can start submarine workbench by launching `workbench-server` directly in IDEA.

-+ **Run / Debug** : In the IDEA, add a Run/Debug Configuration, `Main Class:` select `org.apache.submarine.server.SubmarineServer`, `Use classpath of module:` select `submarine-server`.
++ **Run / Debug** : In the IDEA, add a Run/Debug Configuration, `Main Class:` select `org.apache.submarine.server.WorkbenchServer`, `Use classpath of module:` select `workbench-server`.

 ![img](../assets/Run-Debug-Configuration.png)